This post was originally published in 2012; it has been revised and expanded.

 - Publishing or distributing quality work in outlets you want to be identified with and that your target audience reads.

-- Producing a body of work on your own platform—e.g., blog, e-mail newsletter, social network, podcast, video, digital downloads, etc—that gathers quality followers.
+- Producing a body of work on your own platform—e.g., blog, e-mail newsletter, social network, podcast, video, digital downloads, etc—that gathers quality followers or a community of people who are interested in what you have to say.
 This is usually a longterm process.

 - Speaking at and/or attending events where you meet new people and extend your network of contacts.

 - Finding meaningful ways to engage with and develop your target audience, whether through content, events, online marketing/promotion, etc.

 - Partnering with peers or influencers to tackle a new project and/or extend your visibility.